 Remuneration of the directors

-Herantis Board members were paid in total EUR 72,000 as remuneration during fiscal year 1 Jan 2015 – 31 Dec 2015.
-During the same period the board members of Laurantis Pharma were not paid any remuneration.
+Herantis Board members were paid in total EUR 72,000 as remuneration during fiscal year 1 Jan 2016 – 31 Dec 2016.
+During the same period the board members of Laurantis Pharma and BioCis Pharma were not paid any remuneration.

-On 11 April 2016 the General Meeting of Herantis resolved that the remuneration payable to the members of the Board of Directors shall be EUR 1,000 per month except for the Chairman of the Board who shall be paid EUR 2,000 monthly.
-The board members shall also be eligible to subscribe 1200 stock options (Chairman of the Board: 9 stock options) of stock option program 2014 I for each full calendar year as a Board member of Herantis.
+On 11 April 2017 the General Meeting of Herantis resolved that the remuneration payable to the members of the Board of Directors shall be EUR 1,000 per month except for the Chairman of the Board who shall be paid EUR 2,000 monthly.
+The board members shall also be eligible to subscribe 6 stock options (Chairman of the Board: 9 stock options) of stock option program 2014 I for each full calendar year as a Board member of Herantis.

 None of the members of the Board of Directors are in an employment relationship or have service contracts with the Company.

 Remuneration of the management team members

 The Board of Directors is responsible for appointing the CEO, and for preparing and approving the remuneration of the CEO and other management team members.
 The Board of Directors considers the interests of shareholders when deciding on the remu- neration.
 The remuneration of the CEO and other management team members comprises fixed basic salary, fringe benefits (such as company phone), a performance based bonus, and a stock option plan.
 The bonus payments are assessed and decided upon annually by the Board of Directors, and a possible bonus is paid in June of the following year.
 The maximum bonus for the CEO is 35% of fixed annual compensation.
-For 2015, the current CEO of Herantis Pharma is EUR 23,291.00.
+For 2017, the performance based bonus payment to CEO of Herantis Pharma is EUR 23,291.00.

 The CEO contract may be terminated by the Company or by the CEO with a three-month notice period.